Photronics (NASDAQ:PLAB) Rating Lowered to Hold at Zacks Investment Research

-Zacks Investment Research downgraded shares of Photronics (NASDAQ:PLAB) from a buy rating to a hold rating in a research report sent to investors on Tuesday morning, Zacks.com reports.
+Photronics (NASDAQ:PLAB) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Wednesday, Zacks.com reports.

 According to Zacks, “Photronics is a leading worldwide manufacturer of photomasks.
 Photomasks are high precision quartz plates that contain microscopic images of electronic circuits.
 A key element in the manufacture of semiconductors and flat panel displays, photomasks are used to transfer circuit patterns onto semiconductor wafers and flat panel substrates during the fabrication of integrated circuits, a variety of flat panel displays and, to a lesser extent, other types of electrical and optical components.
 They are produced in accordance with product designs provided by customers at strategically located manufacturing facilities in Asia, Europe, and North America. “

-In related news, CAO Richelle E. Burr sold 5,000 shares of the firm’s stock in a transaction dated Thursday, July 15th.
-The shares were sold at an average price of $12.91, for a total value of $64,550.00.
-Following the completion of the sale, the chief accounting officer now directly owns 122,951 shares in the company, valued at approximately $1,587,297.41.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Mitchell G. Tyson sold 4,500 shares of the firm’s stock in a transaction dated Tuesday, June 15th.
-The shares were sold at an average price of $14.00, for a total transaction of $63,000.00.
-Following the completion of the sale, the director now owns 98,879 shares of the company’s stock, valued at $1,384,306.
+In other Photronics news, CAO Richelle E. Burr sold 4,000 shares of the business’s stock in a transaction on Tuesday, July 6th.
+The stock was sold at an average price of $12.97, for a total transaction of $51,880.00.
+Following the sale, the chief accounting officer now directly owns 117,951 shares in the company, valued at $1,529,824.47.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, CEO Peter S. Kirlin sold 35,875 shares of the business’s stock in a transaction on Monday, May 24th.
+The stock was sold at an average price of $13.53, for a total value of $485,388.75.
+Following the sale, the chief executive officer now owns 403,013 shares in the company, valued at $5,452,765.89.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 58,500 shares of company stock valued at $788,189.
+Over the last 90 days, insiders sold 58,500 shares of company stock worth $788,189.
 Company insiders own 3.65% of the company’s stock.

-A number of hedge funds have recently modified their holdings of the business.
-State of Alaska Department of Revenue lifted its position in Photronics by 2.2% during the second quarter.
-State of Alaska Department of Revenue now owns 43,858 shares of the semiconductor company’s stock worth $579,000 after acquiring an additional 931 shares during the last quarter.
-Advisory Services Network LLC lifted its position in Photronics by 13.5% during the first quarter.
-Advisory Services Network LLC now owns 10,847 shares of the semiconductor company’s stock worth $139,000 after acquiring an additional 1,287 shares during the last quarter.
-Schroder Investment Management Group lifted its position in Photronics by 167.2% during the first quarter.
-Schroder Investment Management Group now owns 23,249 shares of the semiconductor company’s stock worth $299,000 after acquiring an additional 14,547 shares during the last quarter.
-Factorial Partners LLC lifted its position in Photronics by 582.4% during the first quarter.
-Factorial Partners LLC now owns 523,402 shares of the semiconductor company’s stock worth $40,700,000 after acquiring an additional 446,702 shares during the last quarter.
-Finally, Millennium Management LLC lifted its position in Photronics by 1,994.0% during the first quarter.
-Millennium Management LLC now owns 373,123 shares of the semiconductor company’s stock worth $4,798,000 after acquiring an additional 355,304 shares during the last quarter.
-Hedge funds and other institutional investors own 88.41% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in PLAB.
+Bedel Financial Consulting Inc. acquired a new position in shares of Photronics in the first quarter worth $32,000.
+Arlington Partners LLC acquired a new position in Photronics in the first quarter valued at $84,000.
+Captrust Financial Advisors increased its stake in Photronics by 104.2% in the first quarter.
+Captrust Financial Advisors now owns 7,789 shares of the semiconductor company’s stock valued at $100,000 after purchasing an additional 3,974 shares during the last quarter.
+Hsbc Holdings PLC acquired a new position in Photronics in the fourth quarter valued at $119,000.
+Finally, Advisory Services Network LLC increased its stake in Photronics by 13.5% in the first quarter.
+Advisory Services Network LLC now owns 10,847 shares of the semiconductor company’s stock valued at $139,000 after purchasing an additional 1,287 shares during the last quarter.
+88.41% of the stock is owned by institutional investors.

 Photronics Company Profile